310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 {% endbubble %}

 {% bubble Shinobu %}
-Heheh~ That's because I used my ninjutsu to sneak up to you~♪ I've brought you a present, too.
+Heheh~ That's because I used my ninjutsu to sneak up on you~♪ I've brought you a present, too.
 {% endbubble %}

 {% bubble Chiaki %}